microsoft/monaco-html/README.md

 Internally the HTML plugin uses the [vscode-html-languageservice](https://github.com/Microsoft/vscode-html-languageservice) node module, providing the implementation of the functionally listed above.
 The same module is also used in [Visual Studio Code](https://github.com/Microsoft/vscode) to power the HTML editing experience.

+This package is the update of the branch  'rebornix/EmbeddedLanguage'

 ## Issues